open-ephys/commutator-docs/_sources/coax-commutator/developer-guide/index.rst.txt

 #.
 Set correct COM port to which the Teensy is connected and set the serial monitor baud rate to 9600
 #.
 Send a command to the commutator according to the communication below.

-The serial monitor displays messages between the commutator and the computer to which the commutator is connected.To send RPCs to the commutator through the serial monitor, type in the Arduino IDE's Serial Monitor input field.
+The serial monitor displays messages between the commutator and the computer to which the commutator is connected.
+To send RPCs to the commutator through the serial monitor, type in the Arduino IDE's Serial Monitor input field.
 The commutator's Teensy is pre-programmed to receive specific RPCs in the JSON format.
 Refer to the :ref:`remote_control` page of the User Guide for more information on that.
 Other serial monitors can be used (see `Termite <https://www.compuphase.com/software_termite.htm>`_ for instance), but these